Farmers 'apologise' to people with 'folded hands' for road blockade, inconvenience | Headlines

 Farmers 'apologise' to people with 'folded hands' for road blockade, inconvenience

 With some key roads blocked for several days now due to their protest against the three new agri laws, an umbrella body of farmers Monday apologised with ''folded hands'' to people for the inconvenience caused to them, but said they were carrying out the demonstration ''out of compulsion''.
-Sanyukt Kisan Morcha, which is spearheading the protests at Delhi border points, distributed handbills in Hindi to commuters on the Jaipur-Delhi Highway near Haryana-Rajasthan borders, where hundreds of farmers have been camping for almost past three weeks now, to convey their apology, and also reiterate their demand for legal guarantee for Minimum Support Price (MSP).
+Sanyukt Kisan Morcha, which is spearheading the protests at Delhi border points, distributed handbills in Hindi to commuters on the Jaipur-Delhi Highway near Haryana-Rajasthan borders, where hundreds of farmers have been camping, to convey their apology, and also reiterate their demand for legal guarantee for Minimum Support Price (MSP).

 ''Blocking roads, causing inconvenience to the public is not our aim,'' read their pamphlets. ''We are sitting here under a compulsion.
 Yet we apologise with folded hands if our agitation has caused you any inconvenience.''
 Farmers, mostly from Punjab and Haryana, have been camping at Delhi's Singhu, Tikri and Ghazipur border points for over 17 days now, leading to traffic jams on key roads connecting the national capital with Haryana and Punjab.
 The Morcha also said that any elderly person, patient or ambulance stuck due to the blocked roads may contact the volunteers, who will immediately provide help.